astramieri/azure-data-engineer/docs/module_6/pipelines.md

 While the graphical development environment is the preferred way to create a pipeline, you can also create or edit the underlying JSON definition of a pipeline.

+Triggers can be defined to run the pipeline:
+- Immediately
+- At explicitly scheduled intervals
+- In response to an event (i.e. such a new data files being added to a folder)